 The students’ curriculum in the classroom is based on the students’ various sensory needs as well as ensuring they gain the Life Skills needed to move on into adult life.

 This year they will continue with the Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.
 This year our emphasis is on keeping clean, healthy and safe, in our homes and the areas around where we live.

 There will be other times when we have access to the soft play area, sensory room, sensory studio and hall for physical activities.
-Fridays is our Health Day when we do P.E. and focus on how to look after ourselves, including having showers and cleaning our teeth.
+Wednesday and Thursday morning is when we do P.E. with Sam Hickling.
+On Thursday after P.E. we focus on how to look after ourselves, including having showers.
+We clean our teeth every day after lunch.

-We are always working towards the students being able to express themselves and encourage them to use a mixture of sounds, words, signs and symbols as appropriate.
+In literacy we are focussing on developing reading skills and communication .We are always working towards the students being able to express themselves and encourage them to use a mixture of sounds, words, signs and symbols as appropriate.
 Each student has their own reading book.